ComradDoge/DogeEU4/README.md

 Also some AI logic and difficulty increase from excelmakesbelhappy although will see how those will work, considering it was made for a vanilla map.

 Nonetheless, the goal is a shattered EU4 mod that takes up the reins of the original version by Neprut but also bit from Maxos if any.
-I'll try to credit people as much as I can especially for additions.
+I'll try to credit people as much as I can especially for major stuff.
 Although I will try to adapt them to shattered and most likely be different from the original mod I took.
 After all I need to understand how they work, else the mod will be hard to update in the future for me.